chrisosaurus/icarus/README.md

         fizzbuzz(_l0, _l1)
     end

-and it will produce a c program `fizzer.c`.
+and produce a c program `fizzer.c`.

 if we compile and run this: